Twenty-Second Sunday after Trinity

 I beseech you therefore, brethren, by the mercies of God that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service. — Romans 12:1.

 Note this, my dear Christian!
-When desiring to admonish us Christians through the Holy Ghost to sanctify ourselves and to serve God, the Apostle Paul does not say: “Thou shalt!” as the Law does; but he implores us “by the mercies of God.”
+When desiring to admonish us Christians through the Holy Ghost, working through His Word, to sanctify ourselves and to serve God, the Apostle Paul does not say: “Thou shalt!” as the Law does; but he implores us “by the mercies of God.”
 Believing and remembering the one Great Deed of mercy, our Savior’s vicarious atonement, which purchased our forgiveness, and the thousands of mercies of God in Christ Jesus which we have experienced as its result, we should be willing to consecrate both body and soul to God and to serve Him.

 The compulsion exercised by the Law produces no results within us that are acceptable and well pleasing to God.
 But when the Holy Ghost implores us “by the mercies of God,” and thus admonishes us to serve God henceforth, then we cheerfully do so, provided we do not belie the name we bear: Children of God; and God will graciously accept what thus we do for Jesus’ sake.